Last updated on .

 Chapel

 Just past the north transept are a few important rooms attached to the basilica.
 First is the chapel which is easy to notice.
 It’s protected by a wooden building covered by a tile roof.
-The chapel contains 10th century frescoes of Christ and Saint John as well as an opus sectile floor.
+The chapel contains 10th century frescoes of Christ and St. John as well as an opus sectile floor.
 It was used as a mosque after the Muslim conquest in the 14th century.

 You can peer into the chapel through the gate in front.
 Unfortunately, the Turkish government hasn’t invested in anti-reflective glass making it tough to actually see the frescoes clearly.
 Instead, they’ve put copies next to the originals.

-Treasury of the Basilica of Saint John
+Treasury of the Basilica of St. John

 Next is the treasury, which was excavated in 1978.
 The eastern door leads to the chapel while the western door leads to a vestibule.